ComputerScienceHouse/quotefault-backend/README.md

 ### GET /api/hidden

 Gets a list of hidden quotes.
-Only
+Admin exclusive.

+Takes and returns the same data as `/api/quotes`

 #### Response